The proposed Three Light luxury housing building has been placed under a microscope by the Kansas City, Missouri City Council.

 The proposed Three Light development would include 300 units – 25% of which would be studio units, 45% one bedroom units, and 40% two bedroom units.
 The development would feature some 10,000 square feet of retail space on the development’s ground floor, along with 15,000 square feet of amenity space that would include an outdoor pool, a theater, a club room, a business center and a fitness center.
 In addition to the proposed 450 parking spaces for Three Light residents, the parking facility would also house roughly 50 commercial spaces.
 The City’s $17.5 million parking subsidy averages out to $1.4 million per year, or roughly $39,000 per unit.

-Cordish representatives, led by One Light Executive Director Nick Benjamin, also appeared at the Finance & Governance meeting to defend the latest amendment to the MDA, pointing out that Cordish has estimated less than a 6% return on the project.
+Cordish representatives, led by Power & Light District Executive Director Nick Benjamin, also appeared at the Finance & Governance meeting to defend the latest amendment to the MDA, pointing out that Cordish has estimated less than a 6% return on the project.
 Benjamin added that One Light apartments are “affordable for people within a broad range of incomes,” arguing that their apartments that rent for under $1,600 are considered low-to-moderate income units.
 Shields, however, quickly replied that many citizens in Kansas City would struggle to meet rent obligations of even $800.

 Wagner conceded after the meeting that the City’s definition of affordable housing stands in stark contrast to Cordish’s.